crispinprojects/speakingcalendar/README.md

 Consequently, as Talk Calendar is a hobby project I would rather just use my own diphone-based speech synthesizer to avoid any potential license compatibility issues with using eSpeak.
 Even with its limitations, my diphone speech synthesizer is functional and has been coded from scratch using C and GTK4.
 It is more versatile than my previous speech synthesizer which was based on concatenating and playing back pre-recorded English words.

-I have also been working on a formant speech synthesizer details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer) but the sound quality is very robotic with buzzing and humming background noise.
+I have also been working on a formant speech synthesizer the details of which can be found [here](https://github.com/crispinprojects/formant-synthesizer) but the sound quality is very robotic with buzzing and humming background noise.

 ## Versioning